SYSTEMS AND POLICIES TO IMPROVE HEALTH

 Modular Credits: 4

-Understand the organization of health systems
+Understand the roles of health policies and systems in improving the health of population.

 Venue: Tahir Foundation Building (MD1), Level 8, Seminar Room 1